Getting ready photos for your wedding day

 What are 'getting ready' photos?

 To keep it simple, this is a pre-wedding ceremony event, where you prepare yourself before the actual wedding ceremony.
 It's also commonly known as wedding preparation photos.
 And this is when you get your hair and makeup done.
-You get into your wedding gown or in your suit, and you'll spend time with your closest friends and family.
+You'll be in your wedding gown or in your suit, and you'll spend time with your closest friends and family.
 And as this happens, you'll be soaking in all of those moments and we'll be documenting it.

 Well If you think about it, for some, it may seem like you’re just putting on the rented suit, or the expensive wedding dress.
-But for others, if you are able to be present, and take in the moments, it really is a momentous part of the day that allows you to soak up the morning of the wedding and time to reflect and prepare for your special day.
+But for others, if you are able to be present, and take in the moments, it really is a momentous part of the day.
+It allows you to soak up the morning of the wedding and time to reflect and prepare for your special day.

-Think about the fact that you have your best friends (wedding party) starting the day with you.
+You have your best friends (wedding party) starting the day with you.
 Whether it is getting your hair and makeup done together, admiring your wedding gown, having a beer (or even a glass of champagne).
-What does it mean to you to have those people of significance around you and be there with you to celebrate your special day?
+What does it mean to you, to have those people of significance around you and be there to celebrate your special day?

 It can be done in so many ways, and just to point out, there is no right or wrong way.
 You could get ready at different locations.
 There could even be weddings that have two grooms or two brides getting read across the hall from each other.
 You could be preparing with 8 of your closest friends as your wedding party, or, if it is a cultural wedding, your family is likely to be helping.
 It’s all up to you.